Trujillo, Peru: Culture

-Trujillo has always been the capital of a region whose cultural traditions dating back to at least twelve thousand years old.
-The existing archaeological sites like the Temple of the Sun and Moon and the city of Chan Chan demonstrate the cities vocation of cultural capital.
-Trujillo now emerges as a cultural capital, service center and equipment, with its universities, schools and basic technology, they are developing a comprehensive capital and a base for sustained innovations for development.
+Trujillo has always been the capital of a region whose cultural traditions date back to at least twelve thousand years old.
+The existing archaeological sites like the Temple of the Sun and Moon and the city of Chan Chan demonstrate the city’s vocation of cultural capital.
+Trujillo now emerges as a cultural capital, service center, and equipment, with its universities, schools, and basic technology, they are developing a comprehensive capital and a base for sustained innovations for development.

 Education

 Primary and secondary school

 The city has more than 833 schools, 83% of schools are concentrated in urban continuum, corresponding to 50% to the district of Trujillo.
 The concentration of educational institutions in the district of Trujillo is primarily for the secondary level (53%) where there is a greater presence of the private sector.
 The expansion of state educational infrastructure and increasing participation of the private sector in education has allowed progress in educational coverage ciudad.
 Some primary and secondary schools most representative of the city of Trujillo are: